Frances Pamley

 Poetry

-I've performed at Word of Mouth in Bristol but, otherwise, my only success was winning second prize in a radio competition when I was eight!
-Maybe I just need to get out there more.
+I've performed at Word of Mouth in Bristol but, otherwise, my only public outing was on Radio Bristol after winning second prize in a junior school competition when I was eight.

 Creative non-fiction